MileHacker Logo

 Estancia Visits

 Visits to working Estancias (ranches) present a unique glimpse into rural Uruguayan life and agricultural techniques.
-Many Estancias welcome visitors for one-day excursions or staying overnight, offering classic dishes (often Asado cooked over an open fire), horse riding, and chances to observe gaucho culture and work.
-This makes a contrasting experience to city life.
+Many Estancias welcome visitors for one-day excursions or staying overnight, offering classic dishes (often Asado cooked over an open fire), riding horses, and chances for observe gaucho culture and work.
+This creates a contrasting experience to city life.

 Authentic Rural Life